bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 For one I wanted to use SSE2 for storage, which means a generic for the scalar type (e.g. `f32`) and a generic for the storage type (`__m128` if available), that already sounds complicated!
-In 15 years of working in games I can only think of one occasion where a generic vector type would have been useful which was porting code to some prototype hardware that didn't have an FPU, not exactly a common occurence.
 Vectors of `i32` would have a reduced set of operations, e.g. normalizing an vector of integers is going to result in a zero vector except for the unit axes, which isn't super useful.
 One way of getting around that is using traits for operations that require real numbers, but that introduces complexity that your users need to learn for functionality that they may never use.